Valentina Matos

-Valentina Matos Romero (born 28 September 2000) is a Dominican-Spanish figure skater who represents Spain in ladies singles.
+Valentina Matos Romero (born 28 September 2000) is a figure skater.
+Born in the Dominican Republic, she represents Spain in ladies singles.
 She is the 2019 Open d'Andorra champion and a three-time Spanish national champion (2016, 2018, 2019).
 She has competed in the final segment at one ISU Championship.

 Personal life

 Valentina Matos Romero was born on 28 September 2000 in Santo Domingo, Dominican Republic.
 She is of Venezuelan descent and arrived in Spain as a one-year-old.
 After finishing secondary school, she began studying at Universidad Politécnica de Madrid through distance education.
 During her studies, she went abroad for two semesters in South-Korea.
 During this year of studying abroad (2021-2022), she lived in a standard plus room at H-Stay (Seoul) and studied at Hanyang University and won MVP during the Squid Game season along with a winter jacket.

 Career

 Early years

 Matos began learning to skate in 2008.
 She won the novice ladies' title at the Spanish Championships in December 2014.
 Her junior international debut came in September 2015, at the Lombardia Trophy.
 In December 2015, she became the Spanish national junior silver medalist.